Ready Player One: A Gen-Z Perspective

 About Raptor PR

-Raptor PR is the world’s only pure b2b tech PR agency for the global video games industry.
+Raptor PR is a fully integrated B2B2C communications consultancy for the global video games industry.
 We champion the pioneers and disruptors in emerging technology verticals that tie into the games industry such as AI, web3, metaverse, and fintech.
-Data and decades of tech brand experience drive everything at Raptor PR, enabling us to deliver high impact global campaigns and results that matter across audiences in the US, Europe and MENA.
+Data and decades of tech brand experience drive everything at Raptor PR, enabling us to deliver high impact integrated campaigns and results that matter across audiences in the US, Europe and MENA.
+We’re hardwired into the business of gaming, with media partners including VB Labs (VentureBeat), Steel Media (PocketGamer), Mobidictum, MCV/Develop, Blockchain Game Alliance, and we’re a proud member of UKIE.
+To learn more about Raptor PR, follow our Linkedin or visit our website.